 This project is supported by Rowse through their Hives for Lives campaign.

-We have been busy training lots of new and practicing beekeepers in various skills this month.
-We involved 27 young people in learning how to transfer bee colonies, and provided 22 bee colonies to the participants.
+We trained lots of new and practicing beekeepers in various skills in September.
+27 young people learned how to transfer bee colonies, and we provided 22 bee colonies to the participants.
 These will be housed in top-bar hives owned by the individuals.
-Several of the participants are adding more bees to their apiaries as a result of taking the training sessions, and there is every chance of a successful season and a long term future for their beekeeping.
+Several of the participants are already adding more bees to their apiaries as a result of taking the training sessions, and there is every chance of a successful season and a long term future for their beekeeping.

 Participants in courses, Mulualem and Dejamach (left), and Tesfaye with hive (right).